Zoom Guidance Note 2

 PC laptops usually have an HDMI connection.
 So all you need here is a standard cable of suitable length having an HMDI connector at each end.

-b) DisplayPort.
+c) DisplayPort.
 This is a newish connector type.
 Just get the correct adapter cable (your TV might also have a displayPort input).
 Easy to find on Amazon).
-Newer super-thin laptops may has a mini HDMI or mini DisplayPort connection.
+Newer thin laptops may have a mini HDMI or mini DisplayPort connection (or none at all - see above).
 Adapters are readily available - you just need the correct one.

 tablets and phones:

-These devices don't have a full-sized HDMI connection and so you need a cable with a standard HDMI connector at one end and a special connector at the other.
-These cable are readily available - there is an enormous choice on Amazon.co.uk and Amazon.es.
+These devices don't have a full-sized HDMI connection and so you need a cable with a standard HDMI connector at one end (for the TV) and a special connector at the other.
+These cables are readily available - there is an enormous choice on Amazon.co.uk and Amazon.es.

 Warning - to the author this seems to be a difficult field to describe; his experience is limited and so may not be as up to date or as comprehensive as he, or you, would like.
 Corrections and observations are invited.